Sometimes your baby cries for seemingly no reason at all.

 - Baby massage – particular massage techniques on the stomach area in particular, can help calm baby down and remove any discomfort.
 We suggest seeking professional advice from a local baby masseur to get the technique correct.
 You can also find guides online, but seeing a professional is usually best.

 - Feeding – some people think that colic is caused by air being taken in during feeding – check your breastfeeding technique or, if you are bottlefeeding baby, try an anti-colic bottle.

 - For breastfed babies, observe if the colic seems to be worse with certain things in mum’s diet – in particular, caffeine in coffee, tea, cola drinks, and energy drinks.

 - Try herbal ‘colic relief’ preparations or ‘gripe water’ available from pharmacies.
-These products are generally based on the assumption that colic is the result of gut issues and these preparations seek to calm down gut irritations and trapped wind (always discuss the symptoms with your pharmacist before giving any remedy and ensure that you follow the manufacturers’ usage instructions) – see our directory page of colic relief products
+These products are generally based on the assumption that colic is the result of gut issues and these preparations seek to calm down gut irritations and trapped wind (always discuss the symptoms with your pharmacist before giving any remedy and ensure that you follow the manufacturers’ usage instructions).

 - Read what other parent’s are doing to help relieve colic in our forum discussion area

 Colic usually seems to cure itself at about 3 months old.
 If you have any concerns about your child’s health, see professional medical advice.